huriettic/marathonstyle3dportalrendererinunity/README.md

 ## 5\.
-Screen space rasterization
+Screen space discarding pixels

-The fragment shader rasterizes the original triangle only inside the intersected screen space AABB.
+The fragment shader discards the original triangle pixels only outside the intersected screen space AABB.